Chinmoy Chattopadhyay: Life and career

-Chinmoy Chattopadhyay took training on classical music (vocal) from Bhishmadev Chattopadhyay for about twelve consecutive years.
+Chinmoy Chattopadhyay took training in classical music (vocal) from Bhishmadev Chattopadhyay for about twelve consecutive years.
 He used to sing in Akashvani from the age of only nineteen.

 He started singing Rabindrasangeet songs in the 1950s.
 He stood out among other stalwarts like Hemanta Mukhopadhyay and Debabrata Biswas and became extremely popular due to his melodious voice.
 He recorded more than 150 Rabindrasangeet songs and was a regular fixture on All India Radio's programs on Rabindrasangeet.

-He died on 26 July 1987, at the age of 57, due to liver ailments.
+He died on 27 July 1987, at the age of 57, due to liver ailments.